daisybio/ASimulatoR/README.md

 ### Creating exon supersets

-Firstly, we create exon supersets by joining all exons of a gene from a gtf file.
+Firstly, we create exon supersets by joining all exons of a gene from a gtf/gff file.
 These supersets are then used to create splice variants.
 Since all exons from one gene are used to create the exon superset, you may find that the term exon superset is used analogously to gene.

 ``` r
 suppressMessages(library(ASimulatoR))